Come listen, learn, brainstorm about resilient, sustainable ideas and designs for our urban spaces.

-Michelle Laboy has worked in San Juan, Detroit, Chicago, Barcelona and Boston with her experience ranging from transportation and urban design, to high-rise envelopes, sustainable schools and houses.
+Michelle Laboy, PE, has worked in San Juan, Detroit, Chicago, Barcelona and Boston with her experience ranging from transportation and urban design, to high-rise envelopes, sustainable schools and houses.
 She is an Assistant Professor of Architecture at Northeastern University, and co-founder of FieLDworkshop in Boston.
 Trained in architecture, urban planning, and civil engineering, Michelle examines interdisciplinary design approaches that create productive connections between architecture and the urban landscape.
 Her scholarly research examines how ecological thinking influences architectural theory and practice to drive its aesthetic and performance agendas; and how structural and site attributes of buildings help them adapt over time to a changing climate, changing uses and changing cultural environments.
 Her design work also explores how smaller scale design contributes to conditions of urban resilience and sustainability at larger scales.
 Laboy’s design research has received numerous research grants and awards from Northeastern University, AutoDesk, the Boston Groundwater Trust, and the AIA College of Fellows.

 Michelle Laboy has Master degrees in Architecture and Urban Planning from the University of Michigan, where she received the AIA Henry Adams Medal and also the Thesis Award in 2004.
 She also has a Bachelor in Science in Civil Engineering from the University of Puerto Rico, where she received the Etienne Totti Award given to the student with the highest academic achievement.